hurwitzlab/muscope-last/README.md

 LAST for muSCOPE.org

 ## Setup
 LAST databases must be built for this app.
-Run `make setup` on Stampede2 do build them.
+Run `make setup` on Stampede2 to build them.
 This process takes about 12 hours.